JetRichardLee/JetRichardLee.github.io/_pages/about.md

 News
 ====
-**[2025.07.16]** Thanks to USENIX Sec 25' for the Professinal Grant to me for attending the conference.
+**[2025.07.16]** I receive USENIX Sec 25' Professinal Grant for attending the conference.
+Thanks for the support!

 **[2025.03.11]** I'm joining USC in 25Fall to start my Ph.D. study!